-- Morning: Some dental offices like Polkadot Pediatric Dentistry are open as early as 8 AM.
+- Morning: Some dental offices like Polkadot Pediatric Dentistry in Alpharetta are open as early as 8 AM.
 Kids are often just getting settled into class in the morning, doing activities like morning stretches, roll call, the pledge of allegiance, morning announcements, etc. Your child won’t miss too much if they get to the dentist bright and early in the morning!

 - Recess: Check what time your child’s elementary school schedules recess.
 It’s a lot less disruptive for you to pick up your child during recess than in the middle of a lecture about pronouns!
 Recess is also a good 15 to 20 minutes that your child won’t miss out on educationally.

 - Lunch: Getting your child to the pediatric dentist shortly before lunch will ensure they aren’t missing any class time.
 Lunch is usually at least 30 to 45 minutes anyway.
 You can also treat your little one out to a special meal after they finish the appointment, so they have something to look forward to!

 - End-of-the-day: Picking your child up early for school might actually motivate them to be more excited about seeing the dentist than usual!
 This is great for days with substitute teachers who are more likely to have kids watch movies or play sports at the end of the day anyway.

 Talking to Teachers Beforehand